Perturbative gadgets for gate-based quantum computing: Non-recursive constructions without subspace restrictions: On the trade-offs in using perturbative gadgets for practical applications

 \paragraph*{Reducing measurement bases for readout.}

 Another, albeit more pessimistic example of possible trade-offs using perturbative gadgets is the construction of a gadget aimed at exploiting the commutation structure of the gadget Hamiltonian.

-As for the gadget introduced in Eq.~\eqref{eq:def-Hgad}, by first measuring all auxiliary qubits in the Pauli-$Z$ basis, we are able to estimate $H^\textrm{aux}$.
-Then, consecutively measuring all auxiliary qubits in the Pauli-$X$ basis and simultaneously all target qubits in one of the three Pauli bases, we are able to estimate all of the $V_s$ terms.
+As for the gadget introduced in Eq.~\eqref{eq:def-Hgad}, by first measuring all auxiliary qubits in the Pauli-$Z$ basis, we can estimate $H^\textrm{aux}$.
+Then, consecutively measuring all auxiliary qubits in the Pauli-$X$ basis and simultaneously all target qubits in one of the three Pauli bases, we can estimate all of the $V_s$ terms.
 Consequently, only four different measurements are required to obtain an unbiased estimator of the energy of the gadget Hamiltonian.

-Going one step further, we could design a new gadget that decomposes each term of the Hamiltonian into their Pauli-$X$, Pauli-$Y$, and Pauli-$Z$ parts and use each part in a single perturbation term.
+Going one step further, we could design a new gadget that decomposes each term of the Hamiltonian into its Pauli-$X$, Pauli-$Y$, and Pauli-$Z$ parts and use each part in a single perturbation term.
 That would lead to a gadget that reconstructs the original term in the third order of perturbation theory and thereby reduces the complexity of the gadget.

 In case the locality is of no importance, we can also reduce the number of terms in the gadget Hamiltonian and the qubit overhead.
 Through a different definition of the part of the perturbation in the gadget Hamiltonian that acts on the auxiliary register, we can achieve only a logarithmic qubit overhead, as shown in more detail in Appendix~\ref{A:measurement_gadget}.